ssnail/AdColony-Unity-SDK/Platform-iOS/README.txt

 Example Applications:
 ----------------------------------
-Included are three sample apps to use as examples and for help on AdColony integration.
-The basic app allows users to launch an ad from either of two zones.
-The advanced app demonstrates advanced topics such as immediate ad launch (prestitial) and includes a basic debug logger.
-The currency app demonstrates how to implement videos-for-virtual currency (V4VC) to enable users to watch videos in return for in-app virtual currency rewards (includes an example currency tracker).
+Included is a sample Unity application that show a complete AdColony integration.
+The app allows users to launch an ad from either of two zones.
+The also app demonstrates how to implement videos-for-virtual currency (V4VC) to enable users to watch videos in return for in-app virtual currency rewards (includes an example currency tracker).

 Legal Requirements: